ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 2. **Open design**.
 The protection mechanism must not depend on attacker ignorance.
 Instead, the mechanism should be public, depending on the secrecy of relatively few (and easily changeable) items like passwords or private keys.
 An open design makes extensive public scrutiny possible.
 An open design also makes it possible for users to convince themselves that the system about to be used is adequate.
 Frankly, it is not realistic to try to maintain secrecy for a system that is widely distributed; decompilers and subverted hardware can quickly expose any “secrets” in an implementation.
 One of the big advantages of open source software (OSS) is that it better implements the open design principle; OSS source code has an open design, enabling anyone else to review it and make changes to potentially improve it.
 Of course, the OSS has to *actually* be reviewed for this to help, but it is an important *potential* advantage.

 3. **Fail-safe defaults (aka fail-secure defaults)**.
 The default installation should be the secure installation.
 If it is not certain that something should be allowed, don’t allow it.
 For example, don’t distribute software with an empty or default password; instead, *require* that a new password be set when the software is installed.
 That way, if someone just quickly installs it, it will not have a vulnerability due to a known password.
+Make sure the default permissions are secure; weakness category [CWE-276](https://cwe.mitre.org/data/definitions/276.html) is “Incorrect Default Permissions”.

 4. **Separation of privilege (e.g., use two-factor authentication)**.
 Access to objects should depend on more than one condition, so that breaking one condition does not break everything.
 In short, make sure that if your software has a login mechanism, it has a way to support two-factor authentication (2FA).